jaeyoonw/test_app_6/README.md

 # README

-Complete Ruby on Rails Developer
+1. First test repo on the Complete Ruby on Rails Developer course by jaeyoon

 This README would normally document whatever steps are necessary to get the application up and running.